 Pro Bono Connect was established in November 2015 by the Dutch section of the International Commission of Jurists (NJCM) after extensive research among law firms, NGOs and foreign clearinghouses.
-Thirteen of the Netherlands’ largest law firms support Pro Bono Connect.
+Fifteen of the Netherlands’ largest law firms support Pro Bono Connect.

 What do we do?